Seoul Day 4: Namdaemun | Dongdaemun Toy Market

 Still, the food was great!
 I shall assume the quality of the stalls there should be somewhat on par.

 The menu has chinese on it, so it will be an advantage if you can read chinese.
 The stall helper speaks chinese too so we made our order with no issue.
 But for those who can’t read/speak chinese, you can refer to this blog for an interpretation of the menu.

-As our first time there, we simply wandered aimlessly.
-We stumbled to the children’s section and spent most of our time there.
-We brought some children’s clothes here as most are made in Korea and of good quality.
+Most clothes here are made in Korea and of good quality.
 Price wise, it’s reasonable.
-You can definitely get cheaper ones from the open carts on the streets than in a store front tho.
+You can definitely get cheaper ones from the open carts out on the streets outside than in a store front tho.
 But indoor got heater, shopping in the warmth is definitely more welcoming than shopping out in the cold!